shatakshe/shatakshe/README.md

 - REST API design patterns
 - OpenCV (image processing & object detection)
 - SQL + MongoDB
-- Git, Linux, and Docker basics
+- Git and Docker basics
 - How to structure backend projects for maintainability

 ### Other than Coding